Tega Ikoba

-Tega Ikoba (born August 14, 2003), is an American soccer player who plays as a forward for Major League Soccer club Portland Timbers.
+Tega Ikoba (born August 14, 2003), is an American professional soccer player who plays as a forward for MLS Next Pro club FC Cincinnati 2.

 Club career

 After playing with the Portland Timbers academy from 2018, Ikoba appeared for Portland's USL Championship side Portland Timbers 2 on September 2, 2020, as a 57th-minute substitute in a 2–1 loss to Sacramento Republic.

-On January 11, 2022, Ikoba signed for the Portland Timbers as a Homegrown Player.
+On January 11, 2022, Ikoba signed for the Portland Timbers as a homegrown player.

-Ikoba made his MLS debut on May 14, 2022 against Sporting KC.
+Ikoba made his MLS debut on May 14, 2022, against Sporting Kansas City.
+He scored his first MLS goal in a 5–1 loss against Atlanta United FC on March 18, 2023.